Sika deer: Introduced populations

-Sika deer have been introduced into a number of other countries, including Estonia, Latvia, Lithuania, Austria, Belgium, Denmark, France, Germany, Ireland, Netherlands, Norway, Switzerland, Russia, Romania, New Zealand, Australia, the Philippines (Jolo Island), Poland, Sweden, Finland, Canada, the United Kingdom, and the United States (Delaware, Kansas, Maryland, Oklahoma, Nebraska, Pennsylvania, Wisconsin, Virginia, Indiana, Michigan, Minnesota, Maine, Texas, Wyoming, Washington).
+Sika deer have been introduced into a number of other countries, including Estonia, Latvia, Lithuania, Austria, Belgium, Denmark, France, Germany, Ireland, Netherlands, Norway, Switzerland, Russia, Romania, New Zealand, Australia, the Philippines (Jolo Island), Poland, Sweden, Finland, Canada, the United Kingdom, and the United States (in Delaware, Maryland, Oklahoma, Nebraska, Pennsylvania, Wisconsin, Virginia, Indiana, Michigan, Minnesota, Maine, New York, Texas, and Wyoming).
 In many cases, they were originally introduced as ornamental animals in parklands, but have established themselves in the wild.
 On Spieden Island in the San Juan Islands of Washington, they were introduced as a game animal.

-In the UK and Ireland, several distinct feral populations now exist.
+In the UK and Ireland, several distinct feral populations now exist, in addition to about 1000 individuals in deer parks.
 Some of these are in isolated areas, for example on the island of Lundy, but others are contiguous with populations of the native red deer.
 Since the two species sometimes hybridize, a serious conservation concern exists.
+In the United Kingdom, Sika deer are most common in Scotland, with scattered smaller populations in England - particularly Cumbria, Lancashire, Dorset and in the New Forest - and Northern Ireland.
+The introduced populations of the United Kingdom are exclusively of the nominate subspecies C. n. nippon.

 In research which rated the negative impact of introduced mammals in Europe, the sika deer was found to be among the most damaging to the environment and economy, along with the brown rat and muskrat.

 In the 1900s, King Edward VII presented a pair of sika deer to John, the second Baron Montagu of Beaulieu.
 This pair escaped into Sowley Wood and were the basis of the sika to be found in the New Forest today.
 They were so prolific, culling had to be introduced in the 1930s to control their numbers.